Hays's division face Pickett's charge. Gettysburg, 3rd July, 1863

 The murderous musket fire stopped the advance in it's tracks.
 The Confederate infantry lines wavered, re-formed, closed up as men fell, rallied many times and pressed forward.
 Finally they were forced to fall back.

 Maj.
 Ellis commanding the 14th Connecticut spied the flag of the 14th Tennessee planted in the ground in the no mans land between his line and the enemy.
 Volunteers were called for to capture the flag, with Sgt.
 Brigham being struck by musket fire as he climbed the stone wall.
 Capt.
 Broatch and Sgt.
 Maj.
-Hinks continued into the field to retrieve the flag.
-Hinks drawing his sword and charging forward to capture the colours.
+Hincks continued into the field to retrieve the flag.
+Hincks drawing his sword and charging forward to capture the colours.

 After Pettigrew's division gave way, Two brigades of Trimble's division commanded by Col. Lowrance and Brig.
 Lane joined the fray, suffering heavily from Union fire and facing approaching Union regiments on their left flank (background of this painting).